datalad-handbook/book/docs/basics/101-140-filesystem.rst

-With all of the information about symlinks and object trees, you might be reluctant to perform usual file system managing operations, such as copying, moving, or renaming a files or directories with annexed content.
+With all of the information about symlinks and object trees, you might be reluctant to perform usual file system managing operations, such as copying, moving, renaming or deleting files or directories with annexed content.

 If I renamed one of those books, would the symlink that points to the file content still be correct?
 What happens if I'd copy